 Upon receiving the jacket I gave it a good look over.
 All seams are straight and flat, micro seam tape is well done, and there are no loose threads anywhere.
 The attention to detail is top notch.
 Montane boasts that the seam stitch count is 12-13 compared to an industry standard of 8.
 While I can’t say that I’ve ever noticed the extra stitch count, or ever will, the quality of work is present.

 Make no mistake though.
 This is no bushwacking shell.
 Not unless you want to throw your money away.
 Quick brushes against branches, while biking or running, haven’t hurt it, but you're playing with fire against anything spiky.

 What is truly remarkable (to me) is that a near full featured shell jacket can be made under 5 oz.
 It used to be that you had to make major sacrifices to get a wp/b to the 8 oz mark.
 This jacket packs the performance into the weight usually reserved only for wind shirts.

-I haven’t used it for any winter backpacking, preferring for the more traditional heavier 3L shell, however when wearing it under a day hiking pack, or rollerblading to work with a pack on, the top shoulder section hasn’t shown any signs of wear.
+I haven’t used it for any winter backpacking, preferring a more traditional heavier 3L shell.
+However when wearing it under a day hiking pack or rollerblading to work with a pack on, the top shoulder section hasn’t shown any signs of wear.
 I foresee this being a near perfect three-season backpacking shell.
 At under five ounces, and packing into its own pocket, you won't even notice it in your pack, until you need it.